markykchua/markykchua.github.io/content/page/about.md

 comments: false
 ---

 Aloha!
-My name Mark Chua.
+My name is Mark Chua.
 This is my personal page.
 All views and opinions are owned solely by myself; none of them is related to the organization that I am affiliated with.

 I have the following interests: